-In today’s post we breakdown why your breast milk supply might be low, and how to increase breast milk supply with food and breastfeeding techniques from the perspective of a dietitian mama.
+In today’s post we breakdown why your breast milk might be low, and how to increase breast milk supply with food and breastfeeding techniques from the perspective of a dietitian mama.

-People who have been following my blogs know that I struggled with breast milk supply issues to feed Baby E in the first few months after giving birth.
+People who have been following my blogs know that I struggled with breast milk supply issues to feed my son E in the first few months after giving birth.
 You can read all about how I was able to go from supplementing and pumping legit AROUND the clock, to making enough breast milk to freeze lots of milk for babe here.
 When I was struggling myself, I was reading everything I could online and feeling totally overwhelmed with the tips, tricks, and techniques everyone swore worked for them.
 So today on the blog, I wanted to share some of the things I’ve learned along the way to increase breast milk supply.

 First off, why is your breast milk supply low?

 There are so many reasons why mothers struggle to produce enough milk.
 Some of these reasons are:

 - Not feeding or pumping often enough or for long enough since breast milk production occurs on a supply and demand function

 - Scheduled feedings (rather than listening to your baby’s feeding cues)

 - Feed termination (stopping the feed before baby lets go)